 However, we don’t know who prevents lung cancer by not smoking and who would have remained cancer-free even if they had smoked.
 Further, most smokers will never get lung cancer and some non-smokers will.

-Some healthy behaviors (such as maintaining a healthy weight and exercising) may reduce the risk of breast cancer.
+Some healthy behaviors (including maintaining a healthy weight and exercising) may reduce the risk of breast cancer.

 Making healthy choices can also lower the risk of other types of cancer as well as many other chronic diseases such as diabetes and heart disease.